andrew-vant/mtm/salvage-mission.md

 No change made
 ```

 Note the -n option, which asks ntfsfix to tell you what it will do without actually doing it.
 I am kind of nervous at this point, because I have no backup of this drive and I don't want to break things more than they're already broken.
 I consider pointing testdisk at it (which I haven't used before) but can't figure out how to get it to show me a dry run.
-I could *probably* hand-hack a partition table by hand if I accidentally nuked it, but 1.
+I could *probably* hand-hack a partition table if I accidentally nuked it, but 1.
 I'd rather not, and 2.
 I'm reasonably sure I *can't* hand-hack the NTFS filesystem itself, and I've no idea if testdisk touches that.

 I can't make a backup of the whole disk, it's too big, but before I start getting invasive let's at least back up the beginning of the drive, so I have a copy of the partition table and hopefully whatever front-of-filesystem information NTFS uses: